-- Applications must be submitted before the closing date stated on the application form.
-The deadline will not be extended, and applications received after this date will not be accepted. - Applications will be processed in the order in which they are received.
+- You must submit your application with all required supporting documents before the closing date stated on the application form.
+The deadline will not be extended, and applications received after this date will not be accepted. - All applications will be processed in the order in which they are received.
 The time this takes depends upon the volume of applications received, but we aim to process applications in 1-3 business days.
-Upon offering you a place on the sit, the BTT team will communicate payment instructions via email, at which point payment can be made.
-Please do not pay before the application has been processed, as this may result in delay to your place being confirmed. - Payment can be made by bank transfer or by card over the phone. - Applications will not be accepted after the closing date. - BTT fees must be paid in full by the application deadline to confirm a place on the sit. - It is not possible to pay in instalments.
+Upon offering the applicant a place on the sit, the BTT team will communicate payment instructions via email, at which point payment can be made.
+Please do not pay before the application has been processed, as this may result in delay to the application being confirmed. - Payment can be made by bank transfer or by card over the phone. - Applications will not be accepted after the closing date. - BTT fees must be paid in full by the application deadline to confirm a place on the sit. - Payment plans, i.e. paying just a deposit or paying by instalments, are not possible.